hrithickcodes/transformer-tf/README.md

 ### Notes
 - If the value of approximate_source_tokens is less than the actual number of token then the loss becomes nan.
 - The dropout_training key should be false while generating inference.
+- the model was trained using white-space tokenizer.